How Much Does It Cost to Move a Mobile Home?

 These costs can add up.
 “If you go over 12 wide you automatically have to have a pilot car on a California state highway, and some highways may require two pilot cars.
 If you get over 14 wide, half the route may require one pilot car and the other half requires two,” said Joyce Cubio, vice president of Ernie’s Mobile Home Transport in Marysville, California.

-Movers will also use weight to determine shipping costs, and the heavier your mobile home, the more expensive it can be to ship.
-Heavier homes require more fuel and materials, like tires and tow hitches, which will increase your cost.
+A professional moving company for mobile homes understands how complex local laws can be and will map out the most efficient and cost-effective route.
+But they’ll also use weight to determine shipping costs, and the heavier your mobile home, the more expensive it is to ship.
+That’s because heavier homes require more fuel and materials, like tires and tow hitches.

-Distance and route
+2. Distance and route you’re moving

 The farther you have to move your home, the more expensive it will be.
 And although local moves are less expensive than long-distance ones, you can expect a high price tag regardless, since similar preparation, equipment and permitting are needed no matter how far you’re going.